line/armeria/site/src/sphinx/advanced-structured-logging.rst

         });
     });

-Moreover, you can also customize :api:`ContentPreviewer` by returning your own `ContentPreviewer`.
-The following example enables the hex dump preview of all contents.
+Returns your own :api:`ContentPreviewer` to change the way to make the preview. e.g.

 .. code-block:: java